HIRE Act 2025: How a proposed US outsourcing tax bill threatens India’s $100 billion IT export engine - BusinessToday

 A new Senate bill — the Halting International Relocation of Employment (HIRE) Act — would levy a 25% excise tax on payments US companies make to foreign persons for services that benefit consumers in the United States.
 It also bans tax deductions for those outsourcing payments and sends the proceeds to a Domestic Workforce Fund for apprenticeships and retraining.
-If enacted, it would materially raise the effective cost of offshore IT and back-office work and could force a strategic reset across the US-India technology corridor.
+The bill, introduced by introduced by Ohio senator Bernie Moreno, if enacted would materially raise the effective cost of offshore IT and back-office work and could force a strategic reset across the US-India technology corridor.

 What the bill says